AGMs and EGMs

 Nominations – Nominations for committee positions being elected shall normally be received in advance of, or at, the GM.
 Each candidate should be proposed and seconded by other student members of the society.
 You may want to set a deadline for nominations before the GM so that the Returning Officer can get ballot papers ready for the election.
 Only student members of the society can run for executive committee positions (Chairperson, Treasurer, and Secretary).

 Elections – All Elections must be carried out by secret ballot and only student members can vote in elections.
 The Returning Officer should be provided with a membership list of the Club/Society prior to the GM so that they can cross out students as they vote.
 The Returning Officer will give out the ballot papers individually and accept votes individually to ensure that the voting is done correctly.
 The Returning Officer will count the votes* and announce the results at the meeting.
+You can find templates for your ballot papers here.

 Amendments to Your Constitution – If you plan to change your Constitution, then you must let your membership know and let them vote on the change.
 Two thirds of your membership must agree before the amendments can be passed.
 Once they are passed, the updated Constitution must be ratified by SU Council to become official.